CreatorB/creatorb.github.io/about.md

 title: About Me
 ---

-Hi there !
+Hi dev and coders !
-I am Avi Aryan currently pursuing B.Tech in Information Technology in [IIIT Vadodara, India](http://www.iiitvadodara.ac.in/).
-My current passions are coding, web-designing and counter strike.
+I am creatorb, this my personal website.

 You can find me on -